nicohvi/nicohvi.github.io/_posts/2014-11-10-DIY-sprockets.md

 end
 ```

 Here we just assume that all the HTML files generated through haml should live in `views/`, but that's solely for the purpose of this demonstration - you can choose any destination you want!

-It should also be noted that [File.basename](http://www.ruby-doc.org/core-2.1.4/File.html#method-c-basename) simply retreives the last component of the given filename (in this case \<name\>.haml), and can optionally replace it with the latter argument (.html).
+For reference, [File.basename](http://www.ruby-doc.org/core-2.1.4/File.html#method-c-basename) simply retreives the last component of the given filename (in this case \<name\>.haml), and can optionally replace it with the latter argument (.html).

 There are many ways you could use this method (like for instance a rake task), but for the purposes of this demo we simply invoke it like so at the bottom of our script: